 The importance of natural resources in the development of the Canadian economy has allowed a great deal of regionalism to develop among the 10 provinces and 3 territories.

 Tourism is becoming an increasingly important component of the economy.
 Travelers will find a clean, efficient and beautiful country with incredible natural beauty as well as a variety of cultures.
 Major cities like Montreal, Toronto and Vancouver are very cosmopolitan with numerous modern amenities.
 Casino gambling is a fast growing part of the tourist industry.
+It brings in many Swedish gamblers for its unlicensed casinos known to the locals as casino utan svensk licens in April of 2021.
 It is providing billions in profits and tens of thousands of jobs in Canada.

 Canada is still waiting for a full recovery in business investment and exports in general, but much of that is dependent on more economic growth in the United States.
 Recognizing this, the Canadian government has been active in promoting better trade and investment agreements with The European Community and a number of countries in Latin America and Asia.